 Day 9 – Saturday

-I have a sketch class, a day of drawing orchids and I wonder if I can get through the day without touching those biscuits the artist leaves for us to have with tea/coffee.
+I have a sketch class, a day of drawing orchids and I wonder if I can get through the day.

-My willpower is tested because he has chocolate biscuits and I look at them longingly, stuff it I’ll have one and then I think better of it.
+My willpower is tested because he has laid a plate full of chocolate biscuits and I look at them hungrily.

-It feels like everywhere I go I see sugar. absolutely everywhere, mouth watering chocolate brownies, biscuits, cakes.
+I see sugar everywhere, absolutely everywhere, mouth-watering chocolate brownies, biscuits, and cakes.

-For so long I’ve deluded myself into thinking I eat healthily just because I train, work out and eat so called healthier foods but lurking underneath is this poison they call sugar.
+I believe I eat healthily because I work out and eat so-called healthier foods but lurking underneath is this poison – sugar.

-I call it a poison because what it has done to me has ravaged my body depriving me of feeling great, taken away my energy, my fun and the joy of living.
+I call it poison because it has ravaged my body depriving me of feeling great, depleting my energy, my fun and the joy of living.

-I look fine say my family but this gut infection is hidden it doesn’t come with a warning sign it takes over and infests your body with its toxins and sugar is the primary cause.
+I look great my family tells me, but this gut infection is like a virus it lurks deep inside my gut, it doesn’t come with a warning sign, it takes over and infests your body with its toxins and sugar is the primary cause.